Stuck at Home? Get the Facts on Screen Time

-Another concern with screen addiction is a lack of physical activity.
-Kids playing a video game, watching TV or using social media are not out running and playing.
 Establishing rules and setting limits put parents in control of screen time and helps kids stay healthier.
+Here are some good starting points:

 The House Rules

 One of the most practical ways to reduce screen time is by setting house rules about when and how screens are used by the family.

 This encourages children of all ages to take a break for meals or snacks instead of reinforcing the screen habit.
-It also promotes mindless eating that can lead to weight gain.
+Mindless eating that often occurs in front of screens can lead to unnecessary weight gain.